Acamprosate for Alcohol Withdrawal

 Alcohol abuse, dependence, and addiction create numerous changes to the brain and the way it operates.
 Acamprosate helps reverse some of these changes and return more healthy, balanced functioning to the brain, potentially increasing a person’s chance of maintaining abstinence and staying in recovery.3

+In order to understand why Acamprosate is necessary, you first need to understand how alcohol impacts your body.
 Alcohol is carried through the bloodstream into the brain where it impacts certain key neurotransmitters in the brain.4 As steady use continues, the brain tries to adapt, producing some predictable results.4

 First, the person will develop a level of tolerance, so they will need to drink more alcohol more regularly to produce the expected effect.4 Second, they may eventually become dependent, needing a steady supply of alcohol to keep the neurotransmitters in balance.4 Without alcohol, the new equilibrium is disturbed, and serious withdrawal symptoms, such as the following, may arise.4,5

 - Rapid pulse

 While withdrawal will differ with each person, a typical timeline may look like this:5

 - Withdrawal begins only hours after the last drink.

 - Symptoms improve after approximately 4-5 days.